 Between the last BAC level and this one, the good emotions that came with the alcohol have begun to fade away.
-Aggressiveness, as well as issues with simple tasks like walking and standing arise.
-It’s at this BAC level that most patrons will suffer from a blackout.
+Aggressiveness, as well as issues with simple tasks like walking and standing, arise.
+It’s at this BAC level that most patrons will suffer from the signs of a blackout.

 As a server, bartender, or employee of a grocery, convenience, or liquor store, you should be aware of the signs when someone has had too much to drink.
 Allowing the night to get to even this point could put your establishment in the way of liability if the guest decides to start a fight or take off from your place behind the wheel of a car.